-- A provider organization for direct client services (e.g., mental health, substance abuse treatment) appropriate to the grant must be involved in the proposed project.
+- A provider organization for direct client (e.g., mental health treatment) services appropriate to the grant must be involved in the proposed project.
 The provider may be the applicant or another organization committed to the project.
-More than one provider organization may be involved; - Each direct service provider organization must have at least 2 years experience (as of the due date of the application) providing relevant services in the geographic area(s) in which services are to be provided (official documents must establish that the organization has provided relevant services for the last 2 years); and - Each direct service provider organization must comply with all applicable local (city, county) and State/tribal licensing, accreditation, and certification requirements, as of the due date of the application.
+More than one provider organization may be involved; - The applicant organization must have at least 2 years experience (as of the due date of the application) providing outpatient mental health and/or other behavioral health services for individuals with SMI in the geographic area(s) in which services are to be provided (official documents must establish that the organization has provided relevant services for the last 2 years); and - Each direct service provider organization must comply with all applicable local (city, county) and State/tribal licensing, accreditation, and certification requirements, as of the due date of the application.